tabulate/tabulate/README.md

    operators ('contains', 'is', 'empty', 'greater than', 'less than', and the negations of all of these).
 Multiple filters are conjunctive (i.e. with a logical *and*).
-1. Access can be granted to *read*, *create*, *update*, *delete*, and *import* records in any or all tables.
+2. Access can be granted to *read*, *create*, *update*, *delete*, and *import* records in any or all tables.
 (This can be done by anyone with the *promote_users* capability.)
-2. CSV data can be imported, with the UI supporting column mapping, data validation, and previewing prior to final import.
+3. CSV data can be imported, with the UI supporting column mapping, data validation, and previewing prior to final import.
 If an imported row has a value for the Primary Key, the existing row will be overwritten.
-3. Data can be exported to CSV, including after filters have been applied.
+4. Data can be exported to CSV, including after filters have been applied.
-4. A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/) plugin.
+5. A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/) plugin.
-5. Records in tables with *date* columns can be viewed in a calendar.
+6. Records in tables with *date* columns can be viewed in a calendar.
-6. Entity Relationship Diagrams (drawn with [GraphViz](http://graphviz.org/)) can be automatically generated, with any specified subset of tables.
+7. Entity Relationship Diagrams (drawn with [GraphViz](http://graphviz.org/)) can be automatically generated, with any specified subset of tables.
 Foreign keys are displayed as directed edges.
 This feature is only available if the [TFO Graphviz plugin](https://wordpress.org/plugins/tfo-graphviz/) is installed.
-7. All data modifications are recorded, along with optional comments that users can provide when updating data.
+8. All data modifications are recorded, along with optional comments that users can provide when updating data.
+9. The `[tabulate]` shortcode can be used to embed tables, lists, and row-counts into WordPress content.
+For more details, see the [FAQ section](https://wordpress.org/plugins/tabulate/faq/).

 ## Installation